 The Renewed Relevance of Caputo-Type Models

 Caputo-type (C) models enable legislators to gauge the effect of interventions on epidemics in the short, medium, and long term.
-They are also overseen by well-established methodologies such as optimal control (Almeida et al., 2015) or inverse problems (Wu, 2017) , which allows the parameterization and identification of systems currently known to bear physical interpretation.
-(Baghel, 2026)(Olayiwola & Abiodun, 2025)(Rashid et al., 2026)(Barman et al., 2024)(Baleanu & Alshomrani, 2022)(Orosco, 2023).Considerable research has addressed nonlinear extensions of C systems, relating to bifurcation (J. Lazo & F. M. Torres, 2012) or long-time behaviour (André et al., 2018).
+They are also overseen by well-established methodologies such as optimal control (Almeida ,., 2015) or inverse problems (Wu, 2017) , which allows the parameterization and identification of systems currently known to bear physical interpretation.
+(Baghel, 2026)(Olayiwola & Abiodun, 2025)(Rashid ,., 2026)(Barman ,., 2024)(Baleanu & Alshomrani, 2022)(Orosco, 2023).Considerable research has addressed nonlinear extensions of C systems, relating to bifurcation (J. Lazo & F. M. Torres, 2012) or long-time behaviour (André ,., 2018).
 Nevertheless, the corresponding existence and uniqueness questions remain to be clarified, along with insights into their attractors and the stability theory they engender.
-(Shang et al., 2026)(Chen et al.2025)(Vignesh et al., 2025)(Stoychev & Römer, 2023)(Lin et al.2025)(Del & Flandoli2024)(Ashhab et al., 2026)(Agresti &Veraar2025)(Zahid et al., 2024).
+(Shang ,., 2026)(Chen ,.2025)(Vignesh ,., 2025)(Stoychev & Römer, 2023)(Lin ,.2025)(Del & Flandoli2024)(Ashhab ,., 2026)(Agresti &Veraar2025)(Zahid ,., 2024).
 C models are applied to science and engineering, yet much remains to be explored in practice and in theory in relation to nonclassical derivatives and the associated C models.
-Population dynamics (André et al., 2018) occurs on the edge of viability, in particular due to incomplete development of inverse issues.
+Population dynamics (André ,., 2018) occurs on the edge of viability, in particular due to incomplete development of inverse issues.
 The existing classes of C functionals or functionals in general remain scattered and in need of coalescence.
-(Kasneci et al.2023)(Liu et al., 2025)(Nguyen‐Duc et al.2025)(Stein et al.2024)(Sorscher et al.2022)(Jeon & Lee, 2023)(Dong et al.2024)
+(Kasneci ,.2023)(Liu ,., 2025)(Nguyen‐Duc ,.2025)(Stein ,.2024)(Sorscher ,.2022)(Jeon & Lee, 2023)(Dong ,.2024)

 2. Fundamentals Refreshed: Core Definitions and Notions

 In a real, bounded vector space X, the Caputo fractional derivative of order α > 0 exists.
-The operator, defined through integration by parts, is of the form b Dtα ε(t) with ε(t) the solution of an evolution equation.
+The operator, defined through integration by parts, is of the form c Dtαε(t) with ε(t) the solution of an evolution equation.
 A real-valued, bounded kernel K(t,s) satisfying suitable growth conditions determines the evolution operator, which may be bounded or even compact.
-In a space of real-valued functions K α,τ with τ = 0, the Caputo fractional evolution equation is convex, and solution continuity in K(0,∞) implies the existence of an equilibrium.
+In a space of real-valued functions Kα,τ with τ = 0, the Caputo fractional evolution equation is convex, and solution continuity in K(0,∞) implies the existence of an equilibrium.
 Bifurcation phenomena occur when the equilibrium involves multiple spatial variations.
 (Feng & Sutton, 2020) The Caputo fractional differential equation with distributed order describes a process related to a pure fractional derivative of an unknown function u(s,t) with distributed-order density in a bounded interval.
 The order of the distributed Caputo derivative is also varied.
 Distributed-order models reflect phenomena with multiple time scales, operationally equivalent to functional-differential equations or an infinite series.
 (Mainardi & Gorenflo, 2008) The Caputo fractional derivative, defined through the system of fractional-order conventional derivatives used in materials science, plays a foundational role in machines with built-in stiffness.
 Test Volterra-based Caputo-type expressions incorporate input frequency and identify in-phase and out-of-phase characteristics of time- and frequency-domain reactions.
-(Padder et al.2023)(Amilo et al.2025)(Nuca & Parsani, 2024)(Ul et al.2024)(Kosari et al.2026)(Rayal et al., 2023)(Mehmood et al.2023)(Kubra & Ali, 2023)
+(Padder .2023)(Amilo .2025)(Nuca & Parsani, 2024)(Ul .2024)(Kosari .2026)(Rayal ., 2023)(Mehmood .2023)(Kubra & Ali, 2023)

 3. Existence and Uniqueness: Modern Perspectives and Techniques